What is it ?¶

 - restore backup: from 10 minutes to 8 hours

-In summary, users are able to start working again with data from the night before failure after a few hours or days.
-Using HotSync, time 1 and 3 become 0 and 2 becomes 5 minutes (time to activate the slave server).
+In summary, users are able to start working again with data from the night before failure after a few hours/days.
+Using HotSync, time 1 and 3 are 0, 2 is 5 minutes (time to activate spare server).
 Users are able to start working again in few minutes, using data from a few minutes before the crash.

 Two server machines are needed: